 - An outside professional engineer may be hired to complete the property transfer inspection.
 If a professional engineer is used, then the application must be submitted along with the ECDOH Property Transfer by Design Professional forms and the required $150 application fee.
 You may find this list of engineers helpful.

 The ECDOH “Septic System Test Affidavit, Terms and Conditions” (found in the property transfer application) must be completed by the property owner and submitted with the property transfer application.
 The affidavit is a signed statement by the property owner that indicates the general status of the existing onsite wastewater treatment system, the date the septic tank was last pumped and that no deviations have been or will be made to the onsite wastewater treatment system that would impact the inspection/test results.
-The affidavit must be complete and signed by the property owner.
+The affidavit must be completed and signed by the property owner.
 A property transfer inspection will not be scheduled until a completed form is received.

-One week after you have submitted your application and all required paperwork, please call our department at (716) 961-6800.
+One week after you have submitted your application and all of the required paperwork, please call our department at (716) 961-6800.
 We will transfer you to the appropriate inspector to discuss your property and schedule an appointment.
 To determine the status of your Property Transfer Certification inspection, you may call our office at (716) 961-6800 and ask for the sanitarian responsible for the town in which the property is located

 Please note, our inspectors devote most of their workday to the field, therefore you will likely not speak to someone the day you call and will need to leave a message.
 Our inspectors will return your call as soon as possible.